uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

 1. [Get onto the Globus Web App](#how-do-i-get-onto-the-globus-web-app).
 1. [Find the Collection](#how-do-i-find-collections-i-created-or-own) you wish to share.
 In this case we are looking for the "customer-share" Collection.
-1. On the "customer-share" Collection details page, click the "Permissions" tab.
+1. On the "customer-share" Collection details page, click the Permissions tab.

     ![Collection details page overview tab.](./images/gg-share-collection/001-collection-details-overview.png)